rickfay/z17-randomizer/README.md

 - Highlights:
   - Portals to Lorule are open from game start
-  - Ravio's Bracelet given out immediately (option)
+  - Start with Ravio's Bracelet option
   - Glitched Logic option
   - Ravio's Shop is fully open from game start
   - Maiamai are available to be collected from game start (still need bombs to turn them in)